$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 During the massage, check for any fleas or ticks or small injuries that may have gone unnoticed.
 It’s a good time to take stock of how your senior cat is faring.

-Petting a cat on the head and chin
+petting the head and chin of a cat

 The head and chin area are a good place to start when petting your cat